What's New in Ozone

 Previously, chunk-related details were only available when the

 --verboseflag was used.
-With this update, the command includes theBlockDataretrieved from thegetBlockcall, along with additional details about each replica.
-The JSON output structure has also been improved for clarity. - Unified JSON output for ozone debug replicas verify command
+With this update, the command includes theBlockDatainformation retrieved from thegetBlockcall, along with additional details about each replica.
+The JSON output structure is also improved for clarity. - Unified JSON output for ozone debug replicas verify command

 - The ozone debug replicas verify command now outputs JSON information for each key and the checks performed on it.
-As new verification checks are added, their results will be included in the same JSON objects.
+As new verification checks are added, their results are included in the same JSON objects.
 By default, the output is skipped for keys that pass all specified checks, reducing unnecessary output.

 - Increased Ozone Manager (OM) default snapshot limit